bitml-lang/bitml-doc/source/compiler.rst

 	 (pre (deposit "A" 0.01 (ref txA)))
 	 (withdraw "B"))

+The transaction output :bitml:`txA` is redeemable by :bitml:`"A"` through her private key.
+The value :bitml:`"tx:02000000000102f28b8e...0512e2be394297475ed157a9cfc6bdb51600"` is the serialized transaction, which can be obtained through the Bitcoin command line or a `block explorer <https://live.blockcypher.com/btc-testnet/tx/2e647d8566f00a08d276488db4f4e2d9f82dd82ef161c2078963d8deb2965e35/>`_.

 The contract is a simple transfer of currency: 1 BTC from :bitml:`"A"` deposit is transferred to :bitml:`"B"`.
 Paste the code into a DrRacket window, then hit the "Run" button in the upper right corner.

 ..
 Hint::
-	Don't forget to specify you are using |langname| by starting your file with :bitml:`#lang bitml`
+	Don't forget to specify you are using |langname| by starting your file with :bitml:`#lang bitml`.

 .. figure:: _static/img/compiled.png
 	:scale: 90 %